stef-timmermans/YeastLume/README.md

 3. Pull the best BBDM checkpoint from remote manually.
 For example, to clone epoch 100, do: `rclone copy -P gdrive:YeastLume/BBDM/results/YeastLume/LBBDM-f4/checkpoint/top_model_epoch_100.pth checkpoints/BBDM`.
 The name of the checkpoint can be examined on Google Drive.

 4. Run evaluation script.
-This will write test results in the preexisting BBDM-related subdirectory, as well as a new one named "YeastLume-Unseen".
+This will write image test results in the preexisting BBDM-related subdirectory, as well as a new one named "YeastLume-Unseen".
 ```shell
 sbatch scripts/jobs/eval_seen_bbdm_job.sh
 ```

+5. Run metrics on the supplied images

 # Supplementary Install Information